Prague Day Trips, Tours and Excursions

 This page is a combination of tours and trips.
 For the places outside of Prague i.e. half-day or whole-day trips, you can find more detail on the Trips From Prague post category so check that page or read on.

-My experiences of 24 years in Prague learning about the city and walking around the Old Town, Jewish Quarter, New Town and Lesser Town compressed into a set of walking tours limited to a maximum of 6 people.
+My experiences of living in Prague since 1996 learning about the city and walking around the Old Town, Jewish Quarter, New Town and Lesser Town compressed into a set of walking tours that you can explore at https://www.livingpraguetours.com.
 You’ll see ALL THE MAIN SIGHTS and I’ll also get you OFF THE BEATEN PATH (even in the centre of town) via quiet lanes, passages and alleyways.
 So if you like the advantage of a small group tour but at large group prices then take a look.
-I guarantee this tour will open your eyes to the city with a lot of completely original content so check the Old Town and Jewish Quarter Walking Tour or take a look at ALL available walking tours or check the recent Trip Advisor reviews.
+I guarantee these tours will open your eyes to the city with a lot of completely original content so check the popular Old Town and Jewish Quarter Walking Tour or take a look at ALL available walking tours or check the recent Trip Advisor reviews.
 All of the tours below go through the regular tour operators but by booking here you’ll have options for FREE pick-ups and drop-offs to your hotel so check the detail and look out for offers.

 Other Tour Options i.e. Not My Tours